 Speaking of Madeleine de Scudéry, one of her early novels included a character called Lyriane, who was widely assumed to represent Françoise d’Aubigné, the future Madame de Maintenon, when she was in her early twenties and married to the playwright Paul Scarron.

 The author Madeleine de Scudéry later became well known in Germany as the title figure of the nineteenth-century novella Das Fräulein von Scuderi by E.T.A.
 Hoffmann, in which Madame de Maintenon also appears.
-This novella formed the basis of the 20th century opera Cardillac by Paul Hindemith, which I seen in Frankfurt and Bonn.
+This novella formed the basis of the 20th century opera Cardillac by Paul Hindemith, which I have seen in Frankfurt and Bonn.
 (More on that some other time…)